TowelSniffer/Anki-Chess-2.0/README.md

 1. In the _File_ menu, select _CrowdAnki: Import from disk_.
 1. Browse for and select the folder you extracted from the archive, which contains the deck's JSON file -- e.g. `chess`.
 1. Don't change anything in the _CrowdAnki Import Settings_ dialog box that opens -- just press _OK_ to start the import.
 A dialog box should then confirm that the import was successful.
+1. Download the Media Files.rar folder and extract.
+Copy the contents of the Media Files folder into you anki collection.media folder

 👉 To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository).